carlosperate/awesome-microbit/README.md

 - [Year 7 micro:bit lessons](https://www.jonwitts.co.uk/year-7-microbit) - Lessons used to introduce students to the micro:bit and Python.
 - [UCL’s BBC micro:bit Tutorials](https://microbit-challenges.readthedocs.io/en/latest/) - Tutorial sheets that introduce micro:bit features with practical examples provided to invite students to design solutions to problems.
 - [BBC micro:bit and Kodu Interact](http://www.kodugamelab.com/resources/#microbit) - Kodu is a visual programming language made specifically for creating games and allow interaction with the micro:bit.
-- [Build A Robot Wars Buggy](https://www.kitronik.co.uk/blog/robot-buggy-part-1-build-robot-wars-buggy-introduction/) - This fun learning resource has been put together to provide teachers with an all in one design and technology challenge that you can set for your students over the course of a term or a year.
+- [Build A Robot Wars Buggy](https://www.kitronik.co.uk/blog/robot-buggy-part-1-build-robot-wars-buggy-introduction/) - This fun learning resource has been put together to provide teachers with an all in one design & technology challenge that you can set for your students.
 - [CPC UCreate micro:bit resources](https://warksjammy.blogspot.com/2017/04/cpc-ucreate-microbit-resources-all-in.html) - Collection of micro:bit resources made for CPC.
 - [Year 7 BBC micro:bit topic](https://bournetocode.com/projects/7-CS-micro/) - BBC micro:bit lessons from Bourne Grammar school.
 - [Kitronik Inventors Kit Resources](https://www.kitronik.co.uk/blog/kitronik-inventors-kit-resources) - A a great way to get started with programming and hardware interaction with the micro:bit.
 Includes 12 experiments using LEDs, motors, LDRs and capacitors.